skerschb/devhub-content/source/includes/authors/morgan-andrew.rst

    :image: /images/bios/bio-andrew-morgan.jpg

-   Andrew is part of the MongoDB product team, responsible for building the vision, positioning and content for MongoDB’s products and services, including the analysis of market trends and customer requirements.
+   Andrew is part of the MongoDB product team, responsible for building the vision, positioning and content for MongoDB's products and services, including the analysis of market trends and customer requirements.